-In August, I met Dyana, a 12 year old girl who lives in Guaycume, El Salvador, in a refugee village of about 500 people about 15 miles north of San Salvador.
+In August, I met Dyana, a 12 year old girl who lives in El Salvador, in a refugee village of about 500 people.
 I met her because her mother and brother came to see the doctor at the church on top of the hill, a hill that their parents carry water about a half mile to their homes.
-This church is run by Pastors Matias and Martina, a couple that cares deeply for their community and lives in nearby Apopo.
-I went to Guyacume as part of a larger mission trip to San Salvador this summer with my husband and son with a group from his school that has been going for 20 years to bring donations, doctors, and hope to this displaced community after a brutal civil war, lasting 12 years.
+This church is run by a couple that cares deeply for their community and lives in a nearby town.
+I went to this village as part of a larger mission trip to San Salvador this summer with my husband and son with a group from his school that has been going for 20 years to bring donations, doctors, and hope to this displaced community after a brutal civil war, lasting 12 years.

 It’s only in experience that I learn how to dress for outings in El Salvador- we were told to bring plenty of water to drink, 3 bottles per person, and to wear long pants to protect from the mosquitos and heat, but it’s brutally hot and humid, and the khaki pants I’m wearing are too thick, sticking to my legs in the humidity.
 As the doctoral teams sets up stations for seeing people, I survey the families that are waiting for us, over 90 families with their children, maybe 30-40 kids hanging out, and I open up the bag of stickers, pens, and stationery I’ve brought as gifts, and I’m mobbed by little hands grabbing in the bag.
 Again, a learning experience, next time, I will hand things out in a more organized fashion so that every kid gets a gift.
 I’m able to commandeer a bundle of lollipops I’ve brought, and in the last frantic minute, am able to hand out candy to some of the kids who were unable to get a gift in the first place.